firedynasty/bible_cross_reference/vercel-trigger.md

 This file was created to trigger a redeployment on Vercel.

-Deployment timestamp: 2025-04-01T12:34:56Z
+Deployment timestamp: 2025-04-01T13:45:22Z

 ## Changes in this deployment:
-- Added Claude API integration
+- Added better error handling for Claude API overloaded errors
-- Added password protection
+- Fixed content-type headers for static JSON files
-- Updated server.js to handle API requests
+- Improved user-friendly error messages
-- Modified BibleApp.js to include password field
+- Added specific handling for authentication errors

 Random identifier: ${Math.random().toString(36).substring(2, 15)}